 Incredibly crunchy on the outside with an amazingly soft and slightly chewy centre..
 These delicious Greek bread rings covered with toasted sesame seeds are definitely the most popular street food one can find in Greece.
 And with good reason!

 If you’ve ever found yourself walking the streets of Athens or Thessalonikis then you can’t have missed on all the street vendors selling these popular sesame bread rings.
 These famous Greek Koulouria are sold almost everywhere!
-On every street corner and every bakery, being probably the most popular breakfast for Greeks, along with a cup of coffee.
+On every street corner and every bakery, being probably the most popular breakfast for Greeks, along with a hot cup of Greek coffee (ellinikos Kafes) or a Frappe coffee.
 Traditional Greek sesame-crusted bread rings can be served with either sweet or savoury accompaniments.
 I just love enjoying them with feta cheese or Graviera and Kalamata olives as a filling snack or cutting them in half crosswise, spreading with butter, honey or jam for breakfast.
 Simply delicious!Print

 A traditional Greek sesame seed bread rings recipe!
 If you’ve ever found yourself walking the streets of Athens or Thessalonikis then you can’t have missed on all the street vendors selling these popular sesame koulouria!
 Discover how to make your own with this original recipe!